 Characteristics of Internal Grants To Use This Process

 The primary application of this process is intended for research-related grants awarded to researchers in faculty ranks, which include:

-- Is the result of a submitted proposal
+- Is the result of a formally submitted proposal & competitively reviewed

 - Includes a specific scope of work and budget

 Internal funding sources that are not managed through this process (as they are typically excluded from federal disclosure requirements) include:

 - Grants issued to undergraduate and graduate students, as well as to most postdoctoral researchers including fellowship, dissertation and travel grants.

 - Start-up, bridge, retention and other similar internal funding.

 Program Chartfield for Internal Grants

 The “IA” Program series has been made available and is recommended for use to identify funding as an internal grant.
 Using this Program series results in the following benefits: